-6.5 TAX FILE NUMBER (TFN)
+6.6 Tax File Number (TFN)

-We are authorised to request your TFN under the Taxation Administration Act 1953 (Cth).
-It is not compulsory for you to give us your TFN and declining to provide us your TFN is not an offence.
-However, if you choose not to, we must deduct withholding tax at rates up to the highest marginal tax rate, plus the Medicare Levy from any interest that you earn.
+It is not compulsory for you to give us your TFN.
+However, if you (or for Joint Accounts, any of the Account holders) choose not to, we must deduct withholding tax at the highest marginal tax rate, plus the Medicare Levy, from any interest or other amounts that you earn.